 Cheongwadae Sarangchae (Closed on Mondays) – dive into rich Korean history

-Next on our tour, we will take you to Cheongwadae Sarangchae which serves as an exhibition hall to important Korean artifacts and documents.
+Next up on our day trip of Seoul, we will take you to Cheongwadae Sarangchae which serves as an exhibition hall to important Korean artifacts and documents.
 Here, you can learn about politics, history, and culture.
 Located just in front of the Blue House, this museum is a two-floor building that has a souvenir shop, so you can buy thoughtful gifts for the history lovers in your family.

 On the first floor, there is a permanent exhibit that presents traditional Korean clothing, food, and music, and is a must-see!
 The second floor is where you will go to learn in-depth information about the Korean presidents and their legacies.
 You will also be inspired by the geography section which displays photos of the regions of the country that every traveler should visit!

 Please note that Cheongwadae Sarangchae is closed every Monday.